martinmatin/Tutorials/src/electronics/communication/can.md

 0100 1101
 ```

-We the mask is :
+If the mask is :
 ```javascript
 1111 1111
 ```